Tasha Pais

 tashapais at gmail dot com

-Previously, I studied Computer Science and Neuroscience at Rutgers and transferred to Columbia University in NYC where I worked on robotics research under Shuran Song and Kostas Bekris.
-I was awarded the the JFK Medical Center Scholarship, Dennis Michael Walker Academic Award, and the Computer Science Departmental Scholarship.
+I was awarded the JFK Medical Center Scholarship, Dennis Michael Walker Academic Award, and the Computer Science Departmental Award.

 CV / Twitter / Github / Linkedin